TheophilusChikodze/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## Introduction and Motivation

 Projectile motion is crucial in fields like sports, engineering, and defense.
-Understanding how launch angles affect range helps optimize performance in activities like basketball and javelin throwing, and informs designs in military and aerospace applications.
+Understanding how launch angles affect range helps optimize performance in activities like basketball and javelin throwing, and informs designs in aerospace applications.

 ## Theoretical Foundation